 - retval.replace(memoryForPayload): Replaces the original return value of

-with our crafted payload.
+GetStringUTFCharswith our crafted payload.

-This code will modify the user input to include the crafted payload, allowing us to overwrite the EIP
+This code will modify the user input to include the crafted payload, allowing us to overwrite the EIP register and execute the getSecret function.

-Now that we’ve identified how to trigger the overflow, it’s time to execute the real exploit: overriding the EIP
+Now that we’ve identified how to trigger the overflow, it’s time to execute the real exploit: overriding the EIP register with the address of the getSecret function.

 Here's the process: